liuquan18/Tel_MMLE/README.md

 ## 4. Code structure
 The project is mainly written in python.
 Some of the pre-processing and post-processing are in bash.

-The codes include `script` and `src` directories.
-The `script` directory contains the main scripts for the calculations and ploting, which import some of the functions and class from the `src` directory, which contains the more basic level calculations.
+The codes include `script`, `src` and `test` directories.
+The `script` directory contains the main scripts for the calculations and ploting, which import some of the functions and class from the `src` directory.
+The `src` contains the more basic level calculations.
 The code structure is as follows:
 ```
 ├── script
 │   ├── calculations_paper            # main calculations for the paper